16 -Destiny Found On the Path of Fear and Trust

 “No.” Rhys didn’t look at him.

-They finished in rain that soaked through bone.
+They finished in rain that soaked through to the bone.
 Steam rose off them when it ended.

 By the time Rhys called it, their bodies were trembling from exertion and cold.